Sofosss/sshp4ru/README.md

 # Testing and Style

-The test suite included in this version of the project was originally part of the [C-based implementation][sshp] and has since been adapted to the Rust version.
+The test suite included in this version of the project was originally part of the [C-based implementation][tests] and has since been adapted to the Rust version.

 > [!NOTE]
 > In order to run the tests, you should use cargo build instead of cargo build --release.
 The compiled binary will be located in the ./target/debug/ directory when using the standard build configuration.

+The style requirements are minimal and are incorporated via the `cargo fmt` command based on [`rustfmt.toml`][style] file.
+They ensure:

+* Each line has maximum width of 100 columns.
+* Each tab equals 4 spaces.
+* We use spaces both for identation and for alignment.
+* We use a compressed layout of function parameters.

 # Future Work
 In the pursuit of self-improvement, any new suggestions, solutions and potential bug fixes are welcome.
 Just **open an issue** or **submit a pull request**.